sujan66root/movie-verse/README.md

 # Movie List App

+# Deployment Link
+Please view the app in the link: https://movie-verse-kohl.vercel.app

 ## Description
 A React project that fetches a list of popular movies from the TMDB API and displays them in a scrollable view.
 Each movie card shows the movie title, release year, and a brief description.
 The app includes search functionality to filter movies by title and displays detailed information after selecting the movie.